There are a lot of customer support and satisfaction metrics out there.

 - It’s an indicator of customer loyalty as well as satisfaction

-Promoters of your company also help with referrals and word of mouth marketing.
+Promoters of your company also help with referrals to potential customers and word of mouth marketing.

-If you keep an eye on your passives and detractors and work on turning them into promoters, you’ll have that much more people talking about you.
+If you keep an eye on your passives and detractors and work on turning them into promoters, you’ll have even more people talking about you.

 Come backstage, where we share an honest look into building Canny.
 You’ll be the first to know when we post new content.